- Carrie Fisher Memorial

 - Northwest Tower

 St Johns Bridge over the Willamette River, Portland Oregon.
-Built 1931. - View from the Bottom of a Hole
+Built 1931. - The Pinking: 2018

 - Merchants